saif191020/File-Deletion-Automator/readme.md

 # Automatic Deleter

 This is simple application that takes care of the house keep work necessary.

-Ever downloaded some file and forgot to delete it later ? is screenshots folder full of past photos you forgot to delete ?
+Ever downloaded some file and forgot to delete it later ?

+is screenshots folder full of past photos you forgot to delete ?

 **Automatic deleter** is for you.

 ## How it Works

 You can select the Folders in which you want auto deleter to work in.
 And set the duration('days') after which the files will be deleted.

-Each time you boot up your OS script will check if there are files older than the set duration for that folder and delete them if they are too old
+Each time you boot up your OS, script will check if there are files older than the set duration for that folder and delete them if they are too old.

 ## Getting Started